 If you are found responsible for a violation and placed on Deferred License Agreement Cancellation, you are not eligible to apply to be an RA until you are no longer on Deferred License Agreement Cancellation.
 Deferred License Agreement Cancellation status lasts from the date it was assigned by the hearing officer through the end of the academic year.

 If you are found responsible for a violation and evicted from the residence hall, you are not eligible to be an RA at the University of Arizona.

 A citation from UAPD results in two processes:

 - Court Process: There is a date and time on the bottom of your citation.
 You must appear in court to discuss this case in front of a judge.
 Should you decide not to appear for this hearing, a warrant will be issued for your arrest.

 - Dean of Students Office Process: You will receive an email from the Dean of Students Office to your UA email account.
 Please review the notification carefully and respond as necessary.

 You may file a police report with UAPD.
 The non-emergency contact number is (520) 621-UAPD (8273).

 A student’s conduct record is independent from their academic record, unless a finding of responsibility results in suspension or expulsion from the University.

 Students are also held to a high standard regarding academic integrity.
 A violation of this code could result in disciplinary action.
 More information regarding the Code of Academic Integrity can be found on the Dean of Students Office website.

-A monetary sanction is assessed as part of the conduct process only where a student is found responsible for violating Housing & Residential Life's Policies and Procedures for Hall Living.
+A monetary sanction is assessed as part of the conduct process only where a student is found responsible for violating Housing & Residential Life's Policies and Procedures for On Campus Living.
 The monetary sanction is utilized to offer on-going training to staff, additional community programming to residents and assist with maintenance of Housing & Residential Life's conduct database.